 What’s the Most Efficient Heating System for Your Home’s Needs?

-Remember that whatever type of heating system you buy, it must be properly sized to produce the amount of heating you need.
+Remember that whatever type of heating system you buy, it must be properly sized to produce the level of heating you need.
 In this case, the system’s size is its functional capacity to generate heat.
 Have your HVAC professional conduct a heating load calculation on your home to determine how much heating is needed.
 With this information, you and your contractor can find a heating system that will work best for you.

 Finding the Most Efficient Heating System: Heat Pumps